SanTaroZ/cookiecutter_template/README.md

         │
         ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-        │                         `1.0-jvelezmagic-initial-data-exploration`.
+        │                         `1.0-ecardenas-data-exploration`.
         │
         ├── .gitignore         <- Files to ignore by `git`.
         │
-        ├── environment.yml    <- The requirements file for reproducing the analysis environment.
+        ├── environment.yml    <- The requirements file for reproducing the environment.
         │
         └── README.md          <- The top-level README for developers using this project.